 Unpaid communities can be great for building your brand and extending your reach on social media.
 Members don’t feel particularly invested in the group content and goals, and might not interact regularly.
 However, the more you can drive value in the group content, the more engaged your members will be, and the more likely they’ll stay in the group and stay connected to your brand.

 A paid Facebook community is an especially excellent way to build a consistent recurring revenue stream.
-Monthly dues can be relied on in a way that one-time product launches can’t, and they provide stability that you can use to take other business risks.
-Churn is even more critical here, because each lost member is a blow to your revenue.
+Monthly dues can be relied on in a way that one-time product launches can’t, and they provide the stability that you can use to take other business risks.
+Churn is even more critical here because each lost member is a blow to your revenue.

 Your Keys to Building a Great Facebook Community